cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-data-elated-roles-in-the-era-of-ai.md

 ---
 layout: post
-title: Projections for Data-Related Roles in the AI Era
+title: Projections for Data-Related Roles in The AI Era
 subtitle: From Building Models to Owning Systems
 tags: career
 description: |